Syllabus (Semester 1, 2026)

 - Equity in pedestrian infrastructure provision: who benefits, who is underserved?

-- Accessibility for diverse populations: older adults, children, disabled walkers
+- Accessibility for diverse populations (older adults, children, disabled walkers)

 Lab activities

-Week 11: CI/CD and pre-publication (25 May)
+Week 11: CI/CD, real-world packages, and poster showcase (25 May)

 Lecture topics

-- Walkability policy and practice
+Walkability policy and practice

 - Poster design basics

-Poster showcase: 26th May (B301-G10)
+Poster showcase: Tuesday 26 May (B301-G10)

-King’s Birthday: Monday 1 June 2026
+King’s Birthday: Monday 1 June 2026, no lecture.
+Labs run as normal.

-- Q&A
+- Q&A and final troubleshooting

-Assignment 3 due: 7 June Sunday 23:59
+Assignment 3 due: 7 June Sunday 23:59 NZST

 Course Policies